 Product Code M222-100mg

-PFN (CAS number 673474-74-3) is a conjugated polyelectrolyte used as an electron-interface in OPV devices to improve extraction efficiencies.
-Currently producing power conversion efficiencies of up to 7.1% at Ossila, with further increases expected from additional optimisation and up to 9.2% reported in the literature [1-3].
+PFN (CAS number: 673474-74-3) is a conjugated polyelectrolyte used as an electron-interface in OPV devices to improve extraction efficiencies.
+Currently producing power conversion efficiencies of up to 7.1% at Ossila, with further increases expected from additional optimization and up to 9.2% reported in the literature [1-3].

 Cathode interlayer molecule